coderkarl/zumo_serial_comm/README.md

 I crimped the pin connector to 18 AWG wire and that went to an [adafruit 5V 3A converter](https://www.adafruit.com/product/1385?gclid=EAIaIQobChMI9ciLq8T-7QIVx0XVCh21AgkhEAQYASABEgJ8T_D_BwE) for a temporary initial solution.

 The final design will have first a [boost converter to 7.5 V](https://www.pololu.com/product/2893)  that goes into the adafruit 5V 3A converter.

+It is recommended to use an rpi zero w and a smaller perception sensor if possible.
+It is still a decent ROS2 demo if you just use the IR proximity sensors on the ZUMO (not yet included in this package yet.)